Quite simply, the ‘Tampon Tax' is all the revenue earned from the VAT charge applied to the sale of sanitary products.

 While progress for the law's perspective has been slow in moving towards scrapping the Tampon Tax entirely, there have been some small victories for women thanks to some well-known supermarket chains.

-First Tesco, and now Waitrose, have pledged to pay the Tampon Tax on behalf of their customers, meaning that sanitary products will be available to women for a cheaper price in their stores as they will have the 5% VAT charged covered.
+First Tesco, then Waitrose, and now as of this week the Co-op, have all pledged to pay the Tampon Tax on behalf of their customers, meaning that sanitary products will be available to women for a cheaper price in their stores as they will have the 5% VAT charged covered.

 "By covering the VAT cost and reducing the price by 5%, we are confident it will make a difference to our customers," says Michael Andrews, Director of Buying on Ambient and General Merchandise at Waitrose said.